Aminamalik-creator/Amina-Resume/README.md

 # AMINA Malik - Resume

-## 👩‍💼 About Me
+## 👩‍💼 Objective
-I am a passionate Front-End Developer focused on building responsive, user-friendly, and visually engaging web applications.
+Passionate Front-End Developer focused on building responsive, user-friendly, and visually engaging web applications.
 I enjoy turning complex ideas into simple, elegant interfaces using modern technologies like HTML, CSS, JavaScript, and frameworks such as React.
 I’m always eager to learn new tools and improve performance, accessibility, and user experience.

 ---